What Is Cloud Hosting?

 As such, it is the go-to solution for large-scale projects like enterprise websites, eCommerce stores, online marketplaces, and search engines.

 If cloud web hosting sounds like the right solution for you, Hostinger offers three plans ranging from ₹799/month to ₹5099/month.
-With CloudLinux technology, a 99.9% uptime guarantee, Cloudflare integration to enable CDN, and global data centers, your site will be up and running at all times.
+With CloudLinux technology, a 99.9% uptime guarantee and global data centers, your site will be up and running at all times.
 You may also want to visit Hostinger coupons page to check if there are any cloud hosting discounts available at the moment of purchase.